Patagopelta: Classification

 In their phylogenetic analyses, Riguetti et al. (2022) recovered Patagopelta as a member of the Nodosaurinae, within a clade of entirely North American nodosaurids from the middle of the Cretaceous period, in contrast to previous analyses that recovered it in the Panoplosaurini.
-In either case, it suggests that nodosaurids were part of a migration event of North American fauna into South America.
+In either case, these results would suggest that nodosaurids were part of a migration event of North American fauna into South America.
 The cladogram below displays the results of their phylogenetic analyses.

+A study published in 2024 by Agnolín and colleagues reviewed vertebrate fossils from the Cerro Fortaleza Formation and similar Patagonian formations.
+They mentioned new findings that suggest that Patagopelta may actually represent a parankylosaurian, similar to ankylosaurs like Antarctopelta rather than nodosaurids.
+In their 2024 redescription of Antarctopelta, Soto Acuña, Vargas & Kaluza further elaborated on this, explaining that the discovery of additional fossil material allowed for a rescoring of its characters in their phylogenetic matrix.
+Based on these updates, they recovered Patagopelta within the Parankylosauria, along with other Cretaceous Gondwanan ankylosaurs.
+Their results are displayed in the cladogram below:

 Paleoecology

 Patagopelta is known from the Late Cretaceous Allen Formation of Río Negro Province, Argentina.
+Fragmentary ankylosaur remains, including teeth, osteoderms, and a partial sacrum, are also known from this formation, found in association with bones and eggs of the coeval alvarezsaurid Bonapartenykus.
+However, this material appears to belong to a taxon distinct from Patagopelta, providing insight into the diversity and faunal composition of armored dinosaurs in this formation.

-Many other dinosaurs, including titanosaurs (Aeolosaurus, Bonatitan, Menucocelsior, Panamericansaurus, Pellegrinisaurus, and Rocasaurus), hadrosaurids (Bonapartesaurus, Kelumapusaura, and Lapampasaurus), abelisaurids (Niebla and Quilmesaurus), dromaeosaurids (Austroraptor), and alvarezsaurids (Bonapartenykus), have been named from the formation.
+Many other dinosaurs, including titanosaurs (Aeolosaurus, Bonatitan, Menucocelsior, Panamericansaurus, Pellegrinisaurus, and Rocasaurus), hadrosaurids (Bonapartesaurus, Kelumapusaura, and Lapampasaurus), abelisaurids (Niebla and Quilmesaurus), and dromaeosaurids (Austroraptor) have been named from the formation.
 Birds (Lamarqueavis and Limenavis), pterosaurs (Aerotitan), rhynchocephalians (Lamarquesaurus), plesiosaurs (Kawanectes), and dryolestoid and gondwanathere mammals have also been described from the formation.